-This summer, my school district’s online mom group was flooded with posts seeking advice on what teens should do about college: Take a year off?
+This summer, my school district’s online mom group was flooded with posts seeking advice on what teens should do about college: Consider a college alternative?
+Take a year off?
 Study closer to home?
 Many parents had opinions: “Don’t do it!
 They’ll never go back!” they’d say.

 “As colleges are announcing their COVID-related schedules, more parents are calling to inquire about other options,” says Julia Rogers at EnRoute Consulting, a firm specializing in gap year planning.
 “Many colleges have branded themselves as not just an education but also an experience.
 With on-campus living in doubt, families are asking, ‘If we can’t have that experience, is it worth it?’”